ramity/capstone/README.md

 - remove all previous images/containers
 - clone this repo
 - `cd` to this repo
-- `cp .env.dist .env` and update accordingly
-- `docker-compose up -d --build`
+- `docker-compose up -d`
-- exec into flask container and run `./migrateConfigs.sh` to move tessdata into tessdata-best directory
+- To exec into the container:
+    - Windows:
+        - `winpty docker exec -it capstone_backend bash`
-- navigate to localhost:5000
+    - Linux/Unix/Mac
+        - `docker exec -it capstone_backend bash`